TobyX-Corp/phantom-react/docs/integrating-existing-projectsios-swift.md

 2) In XCode, goto your app and run your application.
 Now compile and run!

-When the app launches, tap the high scores text and React Native will launch with a Viro AR View that displays the high score text :)
+When the app launches, tap the high scores text and React Native will launch with a Phantom AR View that displays the high score text :)

 ## Building for Production
 When you are ready to build for release, there is one more step needed.
 You'll need to add a bundle step to build your assets for release.
 Selected the project target, goto 'Build Phases', add the following Build Phase called 'Bundling for React Native':